Zbigniew Herbert: Dramas

-The remaining three dramas refer to more contemporary themes.
-The way of showing the ordinariness and triviality of situation, in which evil reveals itself, is extremely convincing.
-One can crave the other room so much as to wish a neighbour's death or even to contribute to it Drugi pokój (The Other Room).
-One can be deprived of everything that matters a lot in life, as a result of inhuman regulations and human stupidity.
-Listy naszych czytelników (Letters From Our Readers).
-In a small normal town, among respectable people, even murder can happen.
-The murder which no one is able to explain, and which no one had attempted to stop (Lalek).
+The remaining three dramas deal with more contemporary themes.
+The way of showing the ordinariness and triviality of situations in which evil reveals itself is extremely convincing.
+One can crave another's room so much as to wish a neighbour's death or even to contribute to it (Drugi pokój (The Other Room)).
+One can be deprived of everything that matters in life, as a result of inhuman regulations and human stupidity (Listy naszych czytelników (Letters From Our Readers)).
+In a small normal town, among respectable people, a murder can happen which no one is able to explain, and which no one attempted to stop (Lalek).

 Awards and prizes

 According to a note made by the secret police (SB) agent in the Polish Union of Writers (Związek Literatów Polskich) Herbert was a candidate for the 1968 Nobel Prize in Literature along with another Polish writer Witold Gombrowicz.
 This information was provided by the Nobel committee secretary who was visiting Poland at that time.
 A historian from the Instytut Pamięci Narodowej Rafał Sierchuła speculates that the communist government in Poland may have made active attempts to prevent them from receiving the prize, due to their anti-communist opinions.